Director of Faculty Development

 - May include travel to other cities and states.

 PNWU was founded in 2005 to meet the critical need for healthcare professionals in rural and underserved communities in the Pacific Northwest.
-The mission driven campus operates as a 501(c) (3) not-for-profit healthcare educational institution offering a doctoral degree in Osteopathic Medicine with a total enrollment of 540 medical students.
+The mission driven campus operates as a 501(c) (3) not-profit healthcare educational institution offering a doctoral degree in Osteopathic Medicine with a total enrollment of 540 medical students.
 Collaborations with other allied health science programs and future campus growth are well underway.
 The campus is located in Yakima, Washington, a city of approximately 95,000 located in the south central part of the state near the eastern slopes of the Cascade Mountains in a major agricultural and outdoor recreation region.
 It is approximately 140 miles from Seattle and 170 miles from Portland.
 The Yakima Valley is a wonderful place to live, work and play providing a wide variety of interests—www.liveyakimavalley.com.

 PNWU offers a comprehensive benefits package to eligible employees first of the month following date of hire and competitive salary.